Foreign function interface: Operation

-UML diagram example of an Python script running inside the Python interpreter and calling a shared library though FFI.
+UML diagram example of a Python script running inside the Python interpreter and calling a shared library though FFI.

 Many FFIs can be generated automatically: for example, SWIG.
 However, in the case of an extension language a semantic inversion of the relationship of guest and host can occur, when a smaller body of extension language is the guest invoking services in the larger body of host language, such as writing a small plugin for GIMP.

 Some FFIs are restricted to free standing functions, while others also allow calls of functions embedded in an object or class (often called method calls); some even permit migration of complex datatypes or objects across the language boundary.

 In most cases, an FFI is defined by a higher-level language, so that it may employ services defined and implemented in a lower-level language, typically a system programming language like C or C++.
 This is typically done to either access operating system (OS) services in the language in which the OS API is defined, or for performance goals.

 Many FFIs also provide the means for the called language to invoke services in the host language also.

 The term foreign function interface is generally not used to describe multi-lingual runtimes such as the Microsoft Common Language Runtime, where a common substrate is provided which enables any CLR-compliant language to use services defined in any other.
 (However, in this case the CLR does include an FFI, P/Invoke, to call outside the runtime.)
 In addition, many distributed computing architectures such as the Java remote method invocation (RMI), RPC, CORBA, SOAP and D-Bus permit different services to be written in different languages; such architectures are generally not considered FFIs.